gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/customization-guide.rst

 Text
 ~~~~

-Text customisation is done via overriding of string resources.
+Text customization is done via overriding of string resources.

 You can find all the string resources `here <https://github.com/gini/gini-mobile-android/blob/main/capture-sdk/sdk/src/main/res/values/strings.xml>`_.

 UI Elements
 ~~~~~~~~~~~

-Certain elements of the UI can be fully customised via UI injection.
+Certain elements of the UI can be fully customized via UI injection.

-UI injection utilises view adapter interfaces which you can implement and pass to ``GiniCapture`` when configuring the SDK.
+UI injection utilizes view adapter interfaces which you can implement and pass to ``GiniCapture`` when configuring the SDK.
 These interfaces declare the contract the injected view has to fulfill and allow the SDK to ask for your view instance when needed.